Oral Diagnostics and Rehabilitation

 The research group on oral radiology is oriented towards multidisciplinary research and involved in international research projects, with a focus on the use of 2D and 3d imaging modalities for aiding diagnosis in other oral and maxillofacial specialties.
-At the moment there are collaborative projects with the department of orthodontics and maxillofacial surgery within KI, and internationally with the respective research groups at the University of Bergen and the omfsimpath research group at KULeuven.
-Research is focussed on 2D and 3D image segmentation for diagnosis, planning and outcome prediction, mainly addressing artificial intelligence applications.
+Presently, there are collaborative projects with the department of orthodontics and maxillofacial surgery within KI, and internationally with the respective research groups at the University of Bergen and the omfsimpath research group at KULeuven.
+Research is focused on 2D and 3D image segmentation for diagnosis, planning and outcome prediction, mainly addressing artificial intelligence applications.
 A second attention point is radiation dose reduction, with a specific focus on pediatric applications, such as for cleft lip and palate patients.

 Oral and Maxillofacial Surgery

 Research in oral and maxillofacial surgery focus on antibiotic stewardship in dentistry, i.e. the optimal usage of antibiotics and temporomandibular joint disorders (TMJD).
 The research in antibiotics is translational collaborating to cover the identified knowledge gaps within antibiotic usage in dentistry by combining epidemiological studies with clinical trials and basic science.
 The TMJD research aims at characterizing the patients with TMJ disorders clinically and tissue based to improve diagnostics, treatment planning, prediction of outcome, and open for new non-surgical treatment options.

 For more information about the projects, see Research in Oral and Maxillofacial Surgery